Loading...

 On an MBA in Finance, you may also be able to apply your business skills in hands-on workshops with finance software like Bloomberg terminals.

-Top B Schools for MBA Specializations in Finance
+Top b-Schools for MBA specializations in Finance

-However, it's not just US business schools that offer specialized finance MBAs.
+However, it's not just US schools that offer specialized finance MBAs.
 The top-ranked European MBA program with a finance specialization is at Oxford University's Saïd Business School, though London Business School and HEC Paris also have high-ranking finance concentrations.

-Careers after an MBA Specialization in Finance
+Careers after an MBA specialization in Finance

-Graduates from an MBA in Finance degree will have the skills required for a variety of roles in financial management, both in traditional banking and corporate finance.
+Graduates with an MBA in Finance degree will have the skills required for a variety of roles in financial management, both in traditional banking and corporate finance.
 You might also explore the international finance job market, working in global financial centers like Hong Kong, New York, and London.

 For example, you might find yourself moving into any of the following careers: